FROM PROJECT TO PERMIT

 Existing Conditions Review

-You provide photos and basic measurements.
-We review what was built and identify any code gaps that need to be addressed before submission.
+You tell us what was built — photos and basic measurements are usually enough to get started.
+We review existing conditions and identify anything that needs to be addressed before submission.

 2

-We prepare signed and sealed as-built drawings documenting the existing work — floor plans, details, and any required life safety documentation.
+We prepare measured existing-condition drawings documenting what is in place — floor plans, details, and any required life safety documentation.

 3